KCprsnlcc/KCprsnlcc/README.md

 * AI Chatbot
   AI-powered chatbot using TensorFlow.js for intent recognition, running entirely in the browser with no server-side dependencies.
 Features dark mode support and responsive chat UI.

-Full list of repositories is available at: [Repositories](https://github.com/KCprsnlcc?tab=repositories)
+Full list of repositories is available at my [Repositories](https://github.com/KCprsnlcc?tab=repositories)

 ---